For Serckit Authors

 CMS's provide environments where these sorts of problems have been explicitly addressed in a manner that allows folks with information to get it up on the web with minimal worry about mechanics.
 CMS's can help authors follow current best practices in website design (information architecture, use of web standards, accessibility, etc...) without requiring them to know the gory technical details (or even to know that they are following best practices).
 Authors can focus on putting good information up and leave the technical details to the CMS (or the CMS's administrators).

-These pages outline how to use the SERC CMS to create web pages for projects whose websites reside on SERC's servers.
-Both the CMS and this documentation are evolving continuously.
+These pages outline how to use Serckit, the SERC CMS to create web pages for projects whose websites reside on SERC's servers.
+Both Serckit and this documentation are evolving continuously.
 Check back often.
-If you have questions about the documentation or the CMS itself don't hesitate to get in touch (firstname.lastname@example.org).
-Without further ado...how to actually use the CMS.
+If you have questions about the documentation or Serckit itself don't hesitate to get in touch (email@example.com).
+Without further ado...how to actually use Serckit.

 How to Start Editing Web Pages